zzy1127/DataFlow-Doc/docs/en/notes/guide/domain_specific_operators/reasoning_operators.md

 ## Overview

 Strong reasoning operators are a specialized collection of operators designed for mathematical reasoning and problem-solving tasks.
-They are primarily divided into three categories: **Generators**,**Filters** and **Refiners**.
+They are primarily divided into three categories: **Data Generation Operators (Generators)**, **Filter Operators (Filters)**, and **Refiner Operators (Refiners)**.
 These operators can handle complex mathematical reasoning tasks, including answer generation, verification, filtering, and formatting, while supporting various mathematical representation formats.

 The variety of open-source operators is quite limited.
 To achieve better data processing quality and fill the gaps in open-source data synthesis and processing methods, we have carefully designed and **self-developed** a new operator set.
 The marking meanings are as follows: